simme/browbeat/README.md

 ### `broadcast(_message_)`

 Sends a message to all open windows on the same domain.
-Will trigger the `broadcast` event with the message as the only argument to the handler.
+Will trigger the `message` event with the message as the only argument to the handler.

 ### `messageMaster(_message_)`

 Sends a message to the master.
-Will trigger the `master` message on the master only, the handler recieves the messages.
+Will trigger the `message` event on the master only, the handler recieves the messages.

 ### `messageSlave(_message_)`

 Sends a message to all slaves.
-Will trigger the event `slave` on all open windows that are not the master.
+Will trigger the event `message` on all open windows that are not the master.
 The handler recieves the message as it's only argument.